armory/docs/content/en/borealis/quick-start/borealis-cli-get-started.md

        account: <accountName>
        # Optionally, override the namespaces that are in the manifests
        namespace:
-       # This is the key that references a strategy you define under the strategies section of the file.
+       # This is the key that references a strategy you define under in the `strategies.<strategyName>` section of the file.
        strategy: <strategyName>
    # The list of manifests sources
    manifests: